jaserino/marvel_comic_appearances/README.md

    - Note: This script assumes you already have a database created.
 You can create one with `CREATE DATABASE Marvel;` if necessary.

 5. Configure **SSIS** and **SSRS**:

    - Set up an **SSIS package** to handle ETL processes, including data import from the Marvel API and transformations.
    - Used conditional split to exclude all characters under 50 appearances.
    - Used sort to return the results in descending order.
    - Use **SSRS** to create reports that visualize stored character data, such as comic appearances or descriptions.

+6. Set up your SQL Server table for transformed data:

+   - Open the `sql/characters_clean.sql` file in this repository.
+   - Run the script in your SQL Server Management Studio (SSMS) or any SQL client to create the required database table.
+   - Create a destination assistant in SSIS to send the transformed data back to SQL server.

 #### Data Flow Diagram